swaptacular/swpt_accounts/README.md

 * `webserver`

   Starts only the "fetch API" server.
-This command allows you to start as many dedicated web servers as necessary, so as to handle the incoming load.
+This command allows you to start as many additional dedicated web servers as necessary, to handle the incoming load.

 * `consume_messages`

   Starts only the processes that consume Swaptacular Messaging Protocol messages.
-This command allows you to start as many dedicated SMP message processors as necessary, so as to handle the incoming load.
+This command allows you to start as many additional dedicated SMP message processors as necessary, to handle the incoming load.

 * `consume_chore_messages`

   Starts only the processes that perform local database tasks.
-This command allows you to start as many dedicated chores processors as necessary, so as to handle the incoming load.
+This command allows you to start as many additional dedicated chores processors as necessary, to handle the incoming load.

 This [docker-compose